P-EDMS/words/design.md

 It's easier to lock down the problem when we break the entire process down into modular pieces.

 1. Time it to obtain average run-time of each module.
-2. Design in a way that modules could run in parallels.
+2. Design in a way that modules could run in parallels. (we need to resolve the communications between modules)
+3. Optimization in terms of space vs. time complexity of each module.
+4. Utilization of CPU processing.

 ##Modules:
 1. File-Reading
-2.
+2. Tokenization
+3. Filter (puntuations & reserved words & indexed words)
+4. Indexing (store words & link it to file)